 Telemedicine limits exposure to dangerous germs.

 Clearly, telemedicine protects both patients and doctors from dangerous germs.
-As the world fights COVID-19, healthcare workers are at great risk of contracting the potentially deadly virus as they tend to infected patients.
-And, it’s best for everyone, including the greater community, if patients who suspect they might be infected stay home.
+As the world fights COVID-19, healthcare workers are at great risk of contracting the potentially deadly virus as they care for infected patients.
+Conversely, patients without COVID-19 could pick up the infection from someone they encounter at a medical appointment.
+Clearly, it’s best for everyone, including the greater community, if patients who suspect they might be infected stay home.
 But this isn’t only true for COVID-19.
 Keeping sick patients at home, when their conditions allow, helps reduce the spread of any type of germ.
 Certainly, a benefit of telemedicine is that it can help patients get medical care without leaving their homes.

 Improved access to doctors, including specialists.